Fintasys/emoji_picker_flutter/README.md

 | noRecentsStyle     | The text style for [noRecentsText]                                | TextStyle(fontSize:  20, color:  Colors.black26)     |
 | categoryIcons     | Determines the icon to display for each Category.
 You can change icons by setting them in the constructor.                               | CategoryIcons()     |
 | buttonMode     | Choose between Material and Cupertino button style                                | ButtonMode.MATERIAL     |

+## Backspace-Button
+You can add an Backspace-Button to the end category list by adding the callback method `onBackspacePressed: () { }` to the EmojiPicker-Widget.
+This will make it easier for your user to remove an added Emoji without showing the keyboard.
+Check out the example for more details about usage.

 ## Custom view
 The appearance is completely customizable by setting `customWidget` property.
 If properties in Config are not enough you can inherit from `EmojiPickerBuilder` (recommended but not necessary) to make further adjustments.